gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

 ```

 Explanation of instructions:
-* When user writes `Review PR` (Which I will use as conversation started) GPT is instructed to just answer `Which PR?` to minimize text output for most common scenario.
-User can also write PR Url directly, but that wouldn't sound like a chat right?
+* When user writes `Review PR` (which I will use as conversation started) GPT is instructed to just answer `Which PR?` to minimize text output for most common scenario.
+User can also write PR URL directly but that wouldn't sound like a chat, right?
-* GPT is instructed how he should proceed with PR Url and also that he can optionally download also full file content for broader context.
+* GPT is instructed how it should proceed with PR URL and also that it can optionally download also full file content for broader context.
-* GPT is clearly instructed what is `Findings` and what he should look at in code.
+* GPT is clearly instructed what is `Findings` and what it should look at in code.
 I used [summary of Google engineering practices](https://github.com/google/eng-practices/blob/master/review/reviewer/looking-for.md#summary)
-* GPT is clearly instructed how he should respond with `Findings`.
+* GPT is clearly instructed how it should respond with `Findings`.
   * I had to set `IMPORTANT` on instruction to not explain what the code is doing, because GPT was doing that all the time.
-* GPT is instructed how he should submit review
+* GPT is instructed how it should submit review
   * GPT was tending to set `position` incorrectly, setting it too high, e.q. it was setting it as line of code.
-So I instructed him with full documentation and even with example of how `position` is calculated.
+So I instructed it with full documentation and even with example of how `position` is calculated.

 ## Conversation starters
 Let's set just one `Review PR`, this is message what we explicitly instructed GPT on.

-# Lets test it
+# Start review
-Now let's test it on one PR done by dependabot in repo of this blogpost: https://github.com/gantrior/tomas-panik-blog/pull/5
+Now, let's test it on one PR done by dependabot in repo of this blogpost: https://github.com/gantrior/tomas-panik-blog/pull/5

 {{< img name="pr-review-demo" lazy=false size="origin" >}}